 This Policy will provide protections if a colleague reports a Speak Up concern when they have a reasonable belief that wrongdoing has occurred, is occurring or is likely to occur in the Group, even if they are mistaken in their belief.
 Concerns raised which are not made on the basis of a reasonable belief are not covered by this Policy or protected under the ROI Protected Disclosures Acts 2014 and 2022 and the Employment Rights Act 1996 (UK).
-Knowingly making a false disclosure or one which is not subject of a reasonable belief, will result in a referral under the Group disciplinary procedure.
+Knowingly making a false disclosure will result in a referral under the Group disciplinary procedure.